Drawing comparisons between Ted’s leadership approach and what we’ve come to call “10x” style management

 But just as importantly, it’s Ted’s Inner Vision that sets him apart.
 In Season 1, we see him guide Roy to becoming a truly great leader.
 Roy’s “superpower” is his anger, but Ted recognizes that he’s leaving potential on the table by just being the intimidating, angry member of the club.
 As one of the older guys, and someone who had success earlier in his career, Roy’s biggest impact will be felt as a role model to the younger members of the team.
-Ted expertly drives him towards that best version of himself.
+Ted creates coaching goals for his player here, and expertly drives him towards achieving those goals.

 5. Trust and Authenticity, Always